 It may take several weeks or months of treatment for Lamictal to reach full effectiveness.
 If you miss a dose of Lamictal, take it as soon as you remember, unless it is almost time for your next dose.
 You should not take two doses of Lamictal simultaneously.

 When discontinuing treatment, or decreasing dosage, patients should work with a doctor to gradually taper the level of medication over a minimum of two weeks’ time.
 Stopping Lamictal suddenly can cause serious health problems including seizures that do not stop.

-The most common side effects of Lamictal are as follows: dizziness, headache, blurred or double vision, decreased motor coordination, sleepiness, nausea, vomiting, difficulty sleeping, tremor, rash, fever, abdominal pain, and dry mouth.
 If you stop taking Lamictal suddenly, a seizure that does not stop can occur.
 Do not stop taking, or change the dosage of a Lamictal prescription without contacting your healthcare provider.

 Tell your doctor if you have had an allergic reaction to a medication similar to Lamictal, or have a history of liver or kidney problems.
 Lamictal can sometimes cause severe allergic reaction, organ failure, or problems with blood cells.
 The warning signs of a serious reaction include: a skin rash, hives, fever, swollen lymph glands, painful sores in the mouth or around the eyes, swelling of your lips or tongue, yellowing of your skin or eyes, unusual bruising or bleeding, severe fatigue, severe muscle pain, or frequent infections.
 Seek medical help immediately if you experience these symptoms.